Thunder Bay: Transport

 Thunder Bay receives air, rail and shipping traffic due to its prime location along major continental transport routes.

-The municipally owned Thunder Bay Transit operates 17 routes across the city's urban area.
+Thunder Bay has some public transportation amenities.
+The municipally owned Thunder Bay Transit operates 20 routes across the city's urban area and some limited service routes serving the Neebing ward and Fort William First Nation reserve.
+Ontario Northland also provides intercity bus services to neighbouring cities, including Winnipeg and Sault Ste.
+Marie.

 The city is served by the Thunder Bay International Airport, the fourth busiest airport in Ontario by aircraft movements.
+In addition, the Thunder Bay Regional Health Sciences Centre has a helipad.

-The main highway through the city is Highway 11/17, a four-lane highway designated as the Thunder Bay Expressway.
+The main highways through the city are Highway 11/17 and Highway 61, which are linked together in Thunder Bay as a four-lane highway designated as the Thunder Bay Expressway.
+A notable expressway is the Harbour Expressway, which is a municipal expressway that connects the Intercity business district to the highways.
+Some of Thunder Bay’s arterial roads include Dawson Road (Hwy 102), Red River Road, Arthur Street, Golf Links Road, Balmoral Street, Memorial Avenue, and Fort William Road.

 The city is an important railway hub, served by both the Canadian National and Canadian Pacific Railway.
 Passenger rail service to Thunder Bay ended on 15 January 1990, when Via Rail rerouted the Canadian to the north.

 Harbour

 Thunder Bay has been a port since the days of the North West Company, which maintained a schooner on Lake Superior.
 The Port of Thunder Bay is the largest outbound port on the St. Lawrence Seaway System, and the sixth-largest port in Canada.
 The Thunder Bay Port Authority manages Keefer Terminal, built on a 320,000 square metre site on Lake Superior.